Topologically Twisted SUSY Gauge Theory, Gauge-Bethe Correspondence and Quantum Cohomology: Introduction

-In this paper, we study 2d $\mathcal{N}=(2,2)$ theories and 3d $\mathcal{N}=2$ theories containing adjoint chiral multiplet with two different choices of of $R$-charges and background magnetic fluxes but with same gauge group and matter contents.
-We calculate the partition functions of A-twisted 2d $\mathcal{N}=(2,2)$ theory on $S^2$ and the partition function of topologically twisted 3d $\mathcal{N}=2$ theory on $S^1 \times S^2$ with all equivariant parameters associated to flavor symmetries but the one associated to rotational symmetry on $S^2$ turned off.
-We match them with the inverse of the norm of Bethe eigenstates by choosing a particular $R$-charges and background fluxes for flavor symmetries.
-The gauge invariant operators forms chiral ring and expectation values of them provide the coefficient of the expectation value of Baxter $Q$-operator.
-Thus with proper choice of coefficients the expectation value of the gauge invariant operators provide the expectation value of conserved charges of corresponding spin chain model.
+In this paper, we study 2d $\mathcal{N}=(2,2)$ and 3d $\mathcal{N}=2$ theories containing an adjoint chiral multiplet with two different choices of $R$-charges and background magnetic fluxes but with same gauge group and matter contents.
+We calculate partition functions of A-twisted 2d $\mathcal{N}=(2,2)$ theories on $S^2$ and partition functions of topologically twisted 3d $\mathcal{N}=2$ theories on $S^1 \times S^2$ with all the equivariant parameters associated to flavor symmetries turned on but with the equivariant parameter associated to the rotational symmetry on $S^2$ turned off.
+We match them with the inverse of the norm of Bethe eigenstates by choosing particular $R$-charges and background fluxes for flavor symmetries.
+The gauge invariant operators form a twisted chiral ring and expectation values of them provide the coefficient of the expectation value of the Baxter $Q$-operator.
+Thus, with a proper choice of coefficients, the expectation value of gauge invariant operators provide the expectation value of conserved charges of the corresponding spin chain model.

-We also explicitly calculate the correlation functions of A-twisted 2d $\mathcal{N}=(2,2)^*$ theory whose target space (in nonlinear sigma model limit) is cotangent bundle of Grassmannians for several examples.
-On the other hand, we evaluate the equivariant integration of equivariant cohomology for cotangent bundle of Grassmannians \cite{GRTV} where they showed that Bethe subalgebra of XXX spin chain model is isomorphic to the equivariant quantum cohomology ring\footnote{They considered generic partial flag manifolds where Grassmannian is part of them.}.
-We provide a way to calculate the equivariant integration, and by checking several examples we see that the result is consistent with the correlation functions.
-In the calculation, we also use Seiberg-like duality.
+We also calculate correlation functions of the A-twisted 2d $\mathcal{N}=(2,2)^*$ theory whose target space (in the nonlinear sigma model limit) is the cotangent bundle of the Grassmannian for several examples.
+We calculate the equivariant integration by using the results in \cite{GRTV} where they showed that the Bethe subalgebra of the XXX spin chain model is isomorphic to the equivariant quantum cohomology ring\footnote{They considered general partial flag manifolds and the Grassmannian is a part of them.}, and check that the result is consistent with correlation functions of the A-twisted 2d $\mathcal{N}=(2,2)^*$ theory and also with the Seiberg-like duality.